virtualframes/agent-os/README.md

 pipelines.
 Install dependencies with `pip install pexpect` (plus any language runtimes you wish to execute).

+## Core System Scaffolding

+The repository now includes skeleton implementations for the long-lived components referenced in the Agent-OS specification:

+* `core/quantum_router.py` – adaptive routing logic that selects the best agent for a command while emitting audit events via the shared logger.
+* `core/graph_engine.py` – deterministic, color-aware spacetime graph builder
+  backed by in-memory Neo4j and vector store adapters.
+* `core/terminal_engine.py` – Textual-based UI scaffold that wires the router and graph together.
+It degrades gracefully when Textual is not installed.
+* `db/` – lightweight stand-ins for the audit log, Neo4j adapter, and vector store APIs so higher layers can be developed without external services.
+* `integrations/xbow_scanner.py` – placeholder HackerOne integration that keeps
+  the interface stable for future vulnerability ingestion.

 ## Audit & Compliance Services

 Agent-OS now ships with an append-only audit pipeline to satisfy the